Skip to content

 In-Person or Online Learning

-Students may choose to attend in-person or via a live on-line stream concurrent with the in-person training.
+Students may choose to attend in person or via a live online stream concurrent with the in-person training.
 The in-person session will be held in the training facilities at Matrix Engineering Consultants, 12986 Valley View Road, Eden Prairie, Minnesota 55344.

 Professional Development Hours (PDHs)

-The three day in-person and on-line learning event is worth 21 PDHs.
+The three-day in-person and online learning event is worth 21 PDHs.

-Students who solve the supplemental learning exercises and participate in the follow up webinar to review the results will receive an additional 3 PDHs.
+Students who solve the supplemental learning exercises and participate in the follow-up webinar to review the results will receive an additional 3 PDHs.

 Course Instructors